 If merchants terminate transactions that don’t have customer consent, they reduce the risk of future chargebacks.
 However, disputes happened despite assumed compliance.
 This likely indicates two things.

 - Friendly fraud and invalid disputes remain an ever-present concern.

 - Protecting consumer interests during free trial offers has become a top priority for issuers and acquirers along with the card brands.

-Many merchants reported that it was too difficult to make network-specific updates; they couldn’t change policies just for Mastercard transactions.
+Many merchants reported that it was too difficult to make brand-specific updates; they couldn’t change policies just for Mastercard transactions.
 Sweeping updates ended up impacting Visa® transactions too.
-The result was a decrease in gross revenue across all card networks.
+The result was a decrease in gross revenue across all card brands.

 after rules took effect